Communauté d'agglomération du Pays de Saint-Malo

 The Communauté d'agglomération du Pays de Saint-Malo (also: Saint-Malo Agglomération) is the communauté d'agglomération, an intercommunal structure, centred on the city of Saint-Malo.
 It is located in the Ille-et-Vilaine department, in the Brittany region, western France.
 It was created in January 2001.
-Its seat is Cancale.
+Its seat is in Cancale.
 Its area is 245.5 km2.
 Its population was 83,853 in 2014, of which 46,478 in Saint-Malo proper.

 Composition

 The communauté d'agglomération consists of the following 18 communes: